Open 24/7

 Marital vs. Non-Marital Property

-• Marital Assets: Generally, this includes any assets acquired or income earned by either spouse during the marriage, regardless of whose name is on the title.
-This includes retirement accruals, real estate, and businesses started during the marriage.
+• Marital Assets: Any assets acquired or income earned by either spouse during the marriage — regardless of whose name is on the title — as defined under §61.075(6)(a)1., Fla.
+Stat.

-• Non-Marital (Separate) Assets: These are assets you owned prior to the marriage, or specific non-interspousal gifts and inheritances you received individually during the marriage and kept entirely separate.
+• Non-Marital Assets: Assets owned prior to the marriage, or specific non-interspousal gifts and inheritances received during the marriage, as defined under §61.075(6)(b), Fla.
+Stat.

 The Marital Home